McGillAISociety/mais-bootcamp-w2019/Assignment2/README.md

 Before starting, make sure you have everything in the installed - PyTorch, Numpy and Matplotlib.
 (ESPECIALLY PyTorch - you won't need the GPU version for this assignment! https://pytorch.org/get-started/locally/).

 ## Submission
-To submit this assignment, as per assignment 1, please export `assignment2.ipynb` into `assignment2.py`.
+To submit this assignment, as per assignment 1, please download `assignment2.ipynb` as `assignment2.py` (instructions are in the last cell of `assignment2.ipynb`.
 Afterwards, please make a pull request to the master branch of the original repository.
 Comments will be left in the `assignment2.py` file.
 PLEASE DO NOT MERGE THE PULL REQUEST!